 - The time it takes for a very small amount of data to travel between computers and back again is called the Round Trip Time (RTT).
 Rising RTT is indicative of heavy network use.
 If RTT is high (over 500ms), TCP performance will often be poor and MTP performance relatively good.
 If RTT is very low (under 10ms), TCP performance may be limited only by the Maximum Path Speed.
 MTP can be configured to limit its effect on RTT.
 See each application's documentation or contact DEI for details.

-- ExpeDat cannot move data faster than the hard drives can read or write the data.
-Hard drives become exponentially less efficient when there is more than one data flow at a time.
+- ExpeDat cannot move data faster than the storage system can read or write the data.
+Hard disk drives become exponentially less efficient when there is more than one data flow at a time.
 Two parallel high-speed transfers will add up to less than one!
-Hard drives also become much less efficient when the disk is nearly full or if a Windows disk has not been recently defragmented.
+Solid State Drives (SSD) provide the most consistent performance.
 Network disks and SANs may be many times slower than directly attached storage.
 RAIDs must be carefully configured to provide maximum performance, see Tech Note 0018.
 See the ExpeDat documentation for more information about storage performance.

 - Memory Cache